-Wash Types Description Quick Wash Flushes the system with a user-supplied wash solution of laboratory-grade water and Duration: 20 minutes Tween 20 (buffer wash cartridge).
-Required every 14 days that the instrument is idle with reagent cartridge and buffer cartridge in place.
-Required every seven days that the instrument is in a dry state (reagent cartridge and buffer cartridge removed).
-Required after a shutdown.
-Manual Post-Run Wash Flushes the system with a user-supplied wash solution of laboratory-grade water and Duration: 90 minutes Tween 20 (buffer wash cartridge) and 0.12% sodium hypochlorite (reagent wash cartridge).
+Wash Types Description Quick Wash Duration: 20 minutes Flushes the system with a user-supplied wash solution of laboratory-grade water and Tween 20 (buffer wash cartridge).
+Required every 14 days that the instrument is idle or after a shutdown.
+Manual Post-Run Wash Duration: 90 minutes Flushes the system with a user-supplied wash solution of laboratory-grade water and Tween 20 (buffer wash cartridge) and 0.12% sodium hypochlorite (reagent wash cartridge).
 Required if the automatic post-run wash was not performed.